jensbits/CF-GA-service/README.md

 See http://www.jensbits.com/2013/12/28/google-analytics-api-offline-access-with-service-account-and-coldfusion/

-For the Google Analytics Real Time APIR with Servie Account and Coldfusion
+For the Google Analytics Real Time API with Servie Account and Coldfusion

 See http://www.jensbits.com/2014/07/31/google-analytics-real-time-api-access-with-service-account-and-coldfusion/